 Visa

 British citizens do not require a visa to enter Poland for less than 90 days.
+If you do not hold a British passport, please check if you require a visa.

 Notes

 Individuals must be 18 or over.
 This outreach is tailored towards those aged 18-65.
-Mature minors who are 15+ and able to handle interactions with refugees are welcome to apply but must have parental consent and be accompanied by a responsible adult.
+Mature minors who are 16+ and able to handle interactions with refugees are welcome to apply but must have parental consent and be accompanied by a responsible adult.

 Please check the current weather forecast for temperatures during the day and night here and pack relevant clothing, including potential shifts at night, in the rain or direct sunlight.